Powerlearnproject/se-assignment-day-2-git-and-github-Monica1204-hub/README.md

 create a branch to add to the hot fix merge the branch.
 ## Explore the role of pull requests in the GitHub workflow.
 How do they facilitate code review and collaboration, and what are the typical steps involved in creating and merging a pull request?
+it communicates changes to a branch repository by allowing developers to collaborate codes & changes in a controlled way the steps include
+Fork main repository and make a local clone
+Make changes localy
+Push the changes to the forked repository make the pull request commit the changes .

 ## Discuss the concept of "forking" a repository on GitHub.
-How does forking differ from cloning, and what are some scenarios where forking would be particularly useful?
+How does forking differ from cloning, and what are some scenarios where forking would be paticullaly usefull.
+allows you to make a copy of someones poject & experiment new changes without affecting the original. forking is simply making a copy if an original repository whike cloning is making the original repository forking can be used in experimentation of new ideas without affecting the orginal. also for security purposes to protect the original repository from malicious codes.

 ## Examine the importance of issues and project boards on GitHub.
 How can they be used to track bugs, manage tasks, and improve project organization?
 Provide examples of how these tools can enhance collaborative efforts.

 ## Reflect on common challenges and best practices associated with using GitHub for version control.
 What are some common pitfalls new users might encounter, and what strategies can be employed to overcome them and ensure smooth collaboration?